-Johannesburg - Lonmin [JSE:LON]
+Johannesburg - Lonmin [JSE:LON] is working

 towards peace with striking miners, it said on Friday.